ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Syntax
 {: unnumbered}

-An index selector `[<index>]` addresses a single object member value or a single array element value.
+An index selector `[<index>]` addresses at most one object member value or at most one array element value.

 ~~~~ abnf
 index-selector      = "[" (quoted-member-name / element-index) "]"